open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 delivers curl's progress states, and a WinHTTP or `NSURLSession` implementation would have to invent or ignore them.

-## Option B: an implementation neutral request and result
+## Option B: an implementation neutral one attempt operation

-One attempt in, one result out.
-The transport is handed an immutable request and a deadline, and produces exactly one of a response, an invalid request, a transport error, a deadline, or a cancellation.
+One attempt in, one result out, submitted asynchronously.
+The transport is handed an immutable request and a deadline and returns a handle for that submission.
+Exactly one of a response, an invalid request, a transport error, a deadline or a cancellation eventually settles it.

+The earlier draft of this section described the same contract as a blocking call.
+That was the mistake @owent's evidence exposes: a blocking interface cannot serve the workload above without a second model beside it, and two models is how the current code got here.
+Asynchronous submission is the general shape, and blocking is the special case of submitting one operation and waiting for that operation's own result until its own deadline.
+Not `ForceFlush`, which waits for everyone else's work as well, and which has its own open defects.

-This matches what every default consumer already does, and it makes the properties that keep breaking structural rather than conventional.
-Exactly one outcome is what the interface returns.
+What this buys is that the properties that keep breaking become structural rather than conventional.
+Exactly one outcome is what the handle settles to.
 Immutability removes the borrowed request lifetime.
-There is no progress callback to re-enter from.

-The cost is that it does not by itself serve the async preview or a native asynchronous backend.
-Something has to sit between a blocking interface and a platform that only offers completion callbacks, and where that adapter lives is a real design question rather than a detail.
+The submission has an identity that does not move when a session is reused.
+Progress reporting is separable from settlement, so there is no progress callback that can be mistaken for one.

+The cost is real and should not be glossed.
+It is a second interface next to the installed one, so it needs an adapter and a migration story rather than a rename, and the concurrency limit, the retry policy and the queue have to live somewhere.
+This document's position is that they belong above the transport and below the exporter, but that is the decision to argue about rather than assume.

 ## Option C: a single owner `CURLM` event loop